anastasiiapirogova/screenlite/README.md

 - Support for local and S3 storage (DONE)
 - Serving static content to clients (DONE)
 - Optimized thumbnail generation with ETags (DONE)
+- Auto-updating playlists when related files are deleted (DONE)

 [Check progress in the feature list](FEATURES.md)